Mindful Brushing Teeth: A 2-Minute Daily Practice

 The main criteria were sensory clarity, simple sequencing, and support for oral-care technique.
 Exercises scored higher when they helped you notice full-mouth coverage, skipped areas, or a grip that had become too forceful.
 They scored lower if they pulled attention away from cleaning.

 Mindful.net favors plain attention practice over elaborate bathroom rituals because beginners tend to repeat what feels doable.
-A phone timer set for two minutes is enough.
+Let the length of your usual brushing be enough, and use the familiar finish point as your cue to stop.
 For more options that stay simple, our guide to mindfulness exercises and techniques compares short practices by setting and skill.

 Best mindful brushing exercise for rushed mornings